Case Study — Rebuilding Organizational Clarity

 4.7× cascading failure pattern quantified

-8 zero-cost fixes delivered • 3 redundant initiatives resolved
+8 zero-cost fixes • 3 redundant initiatives resolved

 Rapid growth created systemic execution strain—leaders could sense friction, but couldn't see the root causes.